bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **contains**<**T**>(`value`: T, `equals`: function): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, boolean›*

-Returns an observable that emits a single `true` value if the source emits any item equal to `value`, otherwise false.
+Returns an `ObservableLike` that emits a single `true` value if the source emits any item equal to `value`, otherwise false.

 **Type parameters:**